Permutation Wordle

+\mysubsection{Small $n$} We begin with the case $n=3$.
+All first guesses are equivalent, so we may as well choose the identity permutation as our first guess $\gamma_1$.
+In response to this first guess, we learn the set of fixed points of $\sigma$.

-We discuss average-case behavior; we compute the probability of solving \classic in exactly $r$ guesses for various values of $r$.
-For example, consider the case $n=3$.
-Assume the setter's $\sigma$ is chosen randomly, and that our first guess $\gamma_1$ is the identity permutation $(1,2,3)$; we then learn the set of fixed points of $\sigma$.
-If $\sigma$ is the identity, we are immediately done; if $\sigma$ has one fixed point, we will be able to guess it in round 2.
-If $\sigma$ is one of the two 3-cycles, then our best strategy is to guess a 3-cycle in round 2; we will either be correct, or will need a third guess.
+Figure~\ref{fig-n3} shows the different scenarios.
+There are three possibilities, depending on the number of fixed points of $\sigma.$ If $\sigma$ has three fixed points, then $\sigma$ is the identity and we are done in one guess.
+If $\sigma$ has exactly one fixed point, then $\sigma$ is one of the three permutations that swaps two values, and the fixed point identifies the swap; in round $2$, we swap those two values and get the correct answer.
+If $\sigma$ has no fixed points, then $\sigma$ is one of the two $3$-cycles, but we do not know which.
+Our best strategy is to guess one of the $3$-cycles in round $2$; we will either be correct, or we will need a third guess.
 Overall, the probability of finding $\sigma$ in one round is $1/6$; in two rounds, $4/6$; in three rounds, $1/6$.

-When $n=4$, the analysis becomes slightly more complicated.
+The analysis for $n=4$ is more complicated.
 Again, let $\gamma_1$ be the identity.
-If $\sigma$ is the identity, we finish in one round; if it has two fixed points, we need two rounds; if it has one fixed point, we need two or three rounds.
-When $\sigma$ is one of the nine derangements, the optimal strategy turns out to be to let $\gamma_2$ be a $4$-cycle.
-If $\sigma = \gamma_2$, we are done in two rounds; if $\sigma \gamma_2^{-1}$ has any fixed points, we can deduce $\sigma$ in the third round; otherwise, $\sigma \in \{\gamma_2^2, \gamma_2^3\}$, and we need three or four rounds.
+If $\sigma$ is the identity, we finish in one round.
+If $\sigma$ has one or two fixed points, we can just keep those values the same in $\gamma_r$ for all $r > 1$; this lets us reduce to the $n=2$ or $n=3$ case, and we finish in a total of two or three rounds.

+What if $\sigma$ is one of the nine {\em derangements}, meaning $\sigma$ has no fixed points?
+One can work out (by hand or by computer exhaustion) that the optimal strategy is to let $\gamma_2$ be a $4$-cycle.\footnote{This strategy is optimal both in the sense of maximizing the probability of solving within a particular number of rounds and in the sense of minimizing the expected number of rounds.} If $\sigma = \gamma_2$, we are done in two rounds; if $\sigma^{-1} \gamma_2$ has one or two fixed points, we can deduce $\sigma$ in the third round; otherwise, the remaining possibilities for $\sigma$ are $\gamma_2^2$ and $\gamma_2^3$, so we choose one of them and solve in either three or four rounds.
+Figure~\ref{fig-n4} depicts this overall strategy.

-Overall, for $n=4$, the probability of finishing in one round is $1/24$; in two rounds, $11/24$; in three rounds, $11/24$; in four rounds, $1/24$.
-Equivalently, the probabilities $P_r$ of finishing it at most $r$ rounds are $1/24$, $1/2$, $23/24$, $1$.
-One can show that for $n = 4$ this strategy dominates all others in the following sense: if we compute the probabilities $P'_r$ for any other strategy, then $P_r \ge P'_r$ for all $r$.
+\mysubsection{An adversarial setter} Before we go on to general $n$, we consider the possibility of an adversarial setter.
+We have described a deterministic strategy, which makes sense if the setter is choosing $\sigma$ uniformly at random.
+What if the setter uses knowledge of the guesser's (possibly randomized) strategy to choose the secret permutation?
+Can the setter make the game harder by choosing $\sigma$ from some other distribution?\footnote{ We do not consider the case (common in analyses of Mastermind) of the adaptive setter who changes the secret permutation during the game to make the guesser take as long as possible.}